 Answer: A Corrective Action Report ("CAR") is a document that a laboratory must prepare and submit to the Department's Laboratory Accreditation Program ("LAP"), usually in response to the LAP's "Report of an Assessment".
-A CAR explains how the laboratory corrected the deviations that the Department found during an on-site assessment.
+A CAR explains how the laboratory corrected the deviations that the Department found during an assessment.
 A CAR includes the following items:

-- Summary of investigations that you performed to find similar problems in the other areas of the laboratory that the Department did not include as examples. - Summary of the corrective actions taken by the laboratory to correct the deviation found by the Department during the on-site.
+- Summary of investigations that the laboratory performed to find similar problems in the other areas of the laboratory that the Department did not include as examples. - Summary of the corrective actions taken by the laboratory to correct the deviation found by the Department during the assessment.
 Corrective action must include the actions taken to correct both the examples of the deviation found by the Department AND any additional examples found by the laboratory after performing the investigations into all other areas of the laboratory. - Summary of the root-cause analysis to determine WHY the deviation occurred.
-This is required to be performed by NELAP laboratories and strongly recommend for State accredited labs. - Summary of training that occurred as a result of the investigations, root-cause analysis, and corrective actions to ensure that the deviations will not recur.
+This is required to be performed by NELAP accredited laboratories and strongly recommend for State accredited laboratoriess. - Summary of training that occurred as a result of the investigations, root-cause analysis, and corrective actions to ensure that the deviations will not recur.

 PA-DEP Laboratory Accreditation Program Corrective Action Report FAQ

-Laboratory Compliance Assistance Revision 0
+Laboratory Compliance Assistance Revision 2

-Date: 5/5/2015
+Date: 10/31/2022